LogoOsome

 Musicians: teach your instrument.
 Pilots: think about becoming a flight instructor to help others fulfil their dream of flying.

-You can rent out your pool, garage, parking space, or other assets, such as bicycles or camera equipment, for extra cash when you’re not using them.
+You can rent out your pool, garage, parking space, or other assets, such as bicycles or camera equipment, for extra income when you’re not using them.

 If you have specialist equipment you don’t use frequently, consider renting that out too.
 You might want to get insurance on anything valuable and charge a deposit to cover any possible wear and tear.